Programming-Hero-Web-Course3/healthcare-related-website-imran18026/README.md

 2. At first create a list of services in a hospital.
 3. Then create a list of doctor.
 4. Then create a firebase google signIn.
-5.  finally create logIn Logout system.
+5. Then create logIn Logout system.
+6. Finally create the details of service.

 # healthcare-related-website-imran18026